Case Studies Predicting Missing Friendship Links from Social Graph Structure

 6. Node degree features (marginal contribution)

-This project was the precursor to the graph ML research completed at NUS, where the same core featurization logic was extended to temporal graphs using graph attention networks.
-The insight that neighborhood structure dominates over node properties in link prediction carried over directly into the feature design choices for that research.
+This was a learning project, and its payoff was the next project.
+It was the direct precursor to the graph Machine Learning research I completed at NUS, where the same core featurization logic was extended to temporal graphs using graph attention networks.
+The conclusion here - that neighborhood structure dominates node properties in link prediction - carried straight into the feature-design choices for that research, so I went into it already knowing where the signal lives instead of rediscovering it.

-See Graph Link Prediction with Temporal Attention for the published research version of this problem.
+See Graph Link Prediction with Temporal Attention for the research version of this problem.

 Stack